The Hub High school students across Canada benefit from AU STEAM expertise

-The Shad program provides 1 month of learning opportunities for high-achieving Grade 10 and 11 students focused on science, technology, engineering, arts, and math (STEAM) with an entrepreneurship component.
-Historically a place-based program, this year Shad is offering a virtual alternative called ShadAnywhere.
+The Shad program provides one month of online learning opportunities for high-achieving Grade 10 and 11 students focused on science, technology, engineering, arts, and math (STEAM) topics with an entrepreneurship component.
+Historically a place-based program, this is the second year Shad is offering a virtual alternative called ShadAnywhere after the successful launch in July 2023.

 “ShadAnywhere students will have the amazing opportunity to learn about AU as a university option, open and distributed learning, new technologies, innovative research, and the talented faculty members we have at AU.”